mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-file-object.md

 | Type | Description
 | --- | ---
-| [IFileObject](/reference/datagate/datagate-client/i-file-object.html) | The new file object with the copied data.
+| [IFileObject](/reference/datagate/datagate-client/i-file-object.html) | The new file with the copied data, or null if this object does not represent a physical file.

 ### IFileObject CopyFromImportFile([string filePath](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [CopyFromImportFileOptions options](/reference/datagate/datagate-client/copy-from-import-file-options.html))

-Copies data from the specified import file to the file object.
+Copies data from an import file to the file.

 ```cs
 IFileObject CopyFromImportFile(string filePath, CopyFromImportFileOptions options)